-We ensure that decision makers for both grievances and appeals were not involved in any previous decision nor a subordinate of any individual involved in a previous decision.
-For appeals regarding a denial based on lack of medical necessity, a grievance due to a denial for an expedited resolution of an appeal, or any grievance or appeal involving clinical issues, the reviewers will be appropriate healthcare professionals with clinical expertise in treating the member's condition.
+We ensure that decision makers for both grievances and appeals were not involved in the previous decision and are not a subordinate of any individual involved in the previous decision.
+For appeals regarding a denial based on lack of medical necessity, a grievance due to a denial for an expedited resolution of an appeal or any grievance or appeal involving clinical issues, the reviewers will be healthcare professionals with the appropriate clinical expertise in treating the member's condition.

 We provide our members reasonable assistance in completing forms and other steps to submit an appeal, including interpreter services and toll-free telephone numbers with TTY capability.
-Please refer to Interpreter Services for further information.
+Please refer to Interpreter services for further information.

-We acknowledge receipt of an appeal within five business days from the date we receive the request.
-For standard pre-service and post-service appeals, we make a decision and mail the notice communicating the decision within 30 calendar days of our receipt of the appeal.
+We acknowledge receipt of an appeal within five business days of the date we receive the request.
+For standard preservice and postservice appeals, we make a decision and mail the notice communicating the decision within 30 calendar days of our receipt of the appeal.

-If the member requests it, or if we need additional information to make a decision, and receiving that information is in the member's best interest, we may extend the standard appeal time frame by up to 14 calendar days.
+If the member requests it or if we need additional information to make a decision and receiving that information is in the member's best interest, we may extend the standard appeal time frame by up to 14 calendar days.
 If we extend the time frame, we will notify the member orally and in writing.
 If the member disagrees with the extension of the resolution time frame, the member may file a grievance.

-If we fail to meet the notice and timing requirements in this section, the member is deemed to have exhausted the internal appeals process and may initiate a State Fair Hearing.
+If we fail to meet the notice and timing requirements in this section, the member is deemed to have exhausted the internal appeals process and may initiate a state fair hearing.